 It is inevitable that there would be some negative environmental impacts.
 However, most of

-the impacts of the proposed water supply system are minor compared to the positive effects of
+the impacts of the proposed project are minor compared to the positive socio-economic

-the proposed system.
-Yet, monitoring to ensure the effectiveness of the proposed system
+benefits of the proposed system.
+Yet, monitoring to ensure the effectiveness of the proposed

-would be necessary.
-Therefore, a monitoring component has been suggested which takes in to
+project would be necessary.
+Therefore, a monitoring component has been suggested which

-consideration, the most important elements that require regular checks.
-This monitoring
+takes in to consideration, the most important elements that require regular checks.
+This

-component will be adhered to and will allow the assessment of changes due to construction
+monitoring component will be adhered to and will allow the assessment of changes due to

 In conclusion, it appears justified from a technical and environmental point of view, to carry

 out the proposed project to develop Medhufaru as an agricultural island.
 However, there are

 alternatives that may be more suitable and shall be considered with caution and after